Syngman Rhee: Personal life

 Rhee was married to Seungseon Park from 1890 to 1910.
 Park divorced Rhee shortly after the death of their son Rhee Bong-su in 1908, supposedly because their marriage had no intimacy due to his political activities.

 In February 1933, Rhee met Austrian Franziska Donner in Geneva.
 At the time, Rhee was participating in a League of Nations meeting and Donner was working as an interpreter.
 In October 1934, they were married in New York City.
 She also acted as his secretary.

 Over the years after the death of Bong-su, Rhee adopted three sons.
 The first was Rhee Un-soo, however, the elder Rhee ended the adoption in 1949.
-The second adopted son was Lee Kang-seok, eldest son of Lee Ki-poong, who was a descendant of Prince Hyoryeong and therefore a distant cousin of Rhee; but Lee committed suicide in 1960.
+The second adopted son was Lee Kang-seok who had been adopted on 1956, eldest son of Lee Ki-poong, who was a descendant of Prince Hyoryeong and therefore a distant cousin of Rhee; but Lee committed suicide in 1960.
 After Rhee was exiled, Rhee In-soo, who is a descendant of Prince Yangnyeong just like Rhee, was adopted by him as his heir.

+During Rhee's administration an inner circle had been developed which included Lee Ki-poong, Kim Chang-ryong, his wife Franziska Donner and Park Chan-il.